dis-sg/dis-sg.github.io/_posts/2025-06-15-singapore-international-schools-branding.md

 og_image: https://i.imgur.com/GhAY8lh.png
 ---

-<i>Ever seen Singapore's lion head symbol with a graduation cap? 🎓</i>
+<h2>Ever seen Singapore's lion head symbol with a graduation cap? 🎓</h2>

 It is no secret that Singapore’s education system churns out book-smart graduates.
 For spiritually kiasu parents living outside of Singapore who wish their kids could get a MOE-style education, some entrepreneurial educators have found a solution — Singapore International Schools (SIS).